Join us for the next DPE Lowdown: How Spotify does DPE with Backstage – July 12, 2023. Register now.

 Candidates that join Gradle Engineering will have demonstrated technical expertise and experience in delivering innovative, robust solutions to challenging problems.
 They strive for respectful interactions, they share our passion for providing users and customers with valuable products and services, and they contribute to the continuous growth of Gradle.

 The hiring process for all Gradle Engineering positions consists of the following steps:

 In all meetings and interviews, we aim to get to know you better, and we also want you to get to know us better.
 We will ask questions and explore areas that are crucial to our daily work and collaboration.
 We will not ask you brainteaser questions that are irrelevant to our work like an estimation on the number of golf balls that fit into an airplane.
 We will not create traps for you to fall into.
 We want you to shine and succeed.

-Over the course of the hiring process, you will meet four of the team’s most experienced engineers, the team’s VP of Engineering and our CEO, and those six people will have a chance to get to know you.
+Over the course of the hiring process, you will meet four of the team’s most experienced engineers and the team’s VP of Engineering and those people will have a chance to get to know you.
 This is important given the value we place on personal interactions.